faryal-ali-baig/faryal-ali-baig/README.md

 ## 🔹 Goals
 - 📌 Master programming fundamentals
 - 📌 Build projects to showcase on GitHub
-- 📌 Achieve a strong GPA + industry skills
+- 📌 Achieve a industry skills
 - 📌 Become a future Software Engineer 🚀

 ---